hdknr/hdknr.github.com/src/identity/source/jwt/appendix.a.2.rst

--   the Plaintext is encrypted using the AES_128_CBC_HMAC_SHA_256 algorithm to produce the Ciphertext, and
+-   the Plaintext is encrypted using the AES_128_CBC_HMAC_SHA_256 algorithm to produce the JWE Ciphertext, and

 -   the Plaintext is itself a JWT.